RegardsOss/RegardsOss.github.io/_docs/api/ingest/ingest-api.md

 ## Get one SIP

-Retrieve one SIP by is ipId.
+Retrieve one SIP by its sipId.

 ## Retry to store a SIP already submitted

-A SIP can be retry to be stored via a `POST /sips/{ipId}/retry` request.
+A SIP can be retry to be stored via a `POST /sips/{sipId}/retry` request.
 This action will be rejected if the SIP state is not **AIP\_GEN\_ERROR**, **INVALID** or **DELETED**.